It is strictly prohibited to export shells, no matter what size!

 98% of the Zanzibaris are Muslims.
 Especially in Stone Town, ladies please do cover your shoulders (good excuse to buy a beautiful Zanzibar scarf) and your knees.
 Men should wear knee length or long pants and t-shirts.
 Nothing happens if you don’t dress like this, nobody will say anything, but I believe that one should respect the traditions of the people of the host country.
 This dress code doesn’t apply at the coastal areas though.
 At the beach you wear normal beach wear, no nude or (ladies) topless sunbathing though.

 Please do walk through the villages.
-Zanzibaris are wonderful and hospitable people, super friendly, they smile with their eyes (dress code in villages is a bit more relaxed than in Stone Town).
-You will be greeted by hundreds of “Jambo” (hello) while you walk through the village, please do reply “Jambo”!
+Zanzibaris are wonderful and hospitable people, super friendly, they smile with their eyes (dress code in villages is a bit more relaxed than in Stone Town but please do not walk through the villages in a bikini!).
+You will be greeted with plenty of “Jambo” (hello) while you walk through the village, please do reply “Jambo”!
 It would be rude not to.

 Please do not pick up Cone snails or Cone shells (see photo).
 They are found on most of the beaches of the Indian Ocean.
 These shells look very pretty and are shaped like a geometric cone.
 The snails are venomous and capable of stinging humans with the effect of paralyzing the area around the sting.
 The sting of small cones is similar to a bee sting, but the sting of a few of the larger species of tropical cone snails (found at the reef) can be serious.

 Watch out for the black sea urchins, spiky things that you do not want to step into.
-They are clearly visible so watch your step; preferably wear special shoes.
+They are clearly visible at low tide so watch your step; preferably wear special shoes.

 You will encounter so-called “beachi boys” that offer you anything from going snorkeling, selling handmade jewelry, etc. They are friendly guys and if you say no, they in all likely-hood want to just have a chat, finding out who you are and where you come from.
 As I said, most of them are really friendly.
 In case you don’t feel like chatting just tell them so.
 Do not pay a beachi boy upfront for any tour, snorkeling etc!